Taiwanese Australians: Language

 In Australia, Australian English is the de facto national language and most immigrants to Australia are expected to be proficient in the language.
 Unlike in the United States, for example, there aren't many large non-Anglophone ethnic enclaves in Australia, since Australian history has been heavily dominated by British colonialism.
 Multiculturalism in Australia is a fairly recent phenomenon that was intentionally encouraged by successive Australian governments as part of the country's rapidly changing foreign policy and ethnic policy following the conclusion of World War II (1939–1945).

 Taiwanese immigrants to Australia can usually speak their native Taiwanese languages, including Taiwanese Mandarin, Taiwanese Hokkien, Taiwanese Hakka, and various other Taiwanese languages (such as the Taiwanese indigenous languages).
 However, proficiency in these languages typically already drops by the second generation, i.e. the first generation born in Australia.
 Depending on which social class and/or ethnic group the Taiwanese immigrant parents originate from, their children may only remain proficient in one of these languages.
 Typically, proficiency in Mandarin is usually retained by the second generation, whereas proficiency in Hokkien and Hakka drops significantly unless the parents place a particular emphasis on retaining proficiency in these languages.
 Internationally and in Australia, Mandarin is far more useful for travelling and business than other Taiwanese languages, which may result in parents prioritising Mandarin.
 By the third and fourth generations, proficiency in even Mandarin is usually lost entirely, unless the family has been residing in a Chinese or Taiwanese ethnic enclave in Australia for several decades.
 Such enclaves do exist, and they are usually known as "Chinatowns".
 Chinese enclaves in Australia are quite large and numerous but Taiwanese enclaves aren't.
+In Brisbane which contains the highest proportion of Taiwanese immigrants, there is a Taipei shopping centre which promotes the use of Taiwanese Hokkien.

-According to the 2016 Australian census, approximately 90% of Taiwanese immigrants to Australia, including those who have come to Australia during preceding decades, speak Mandarin as their primary non-English language at home, whereas approximately 2% speak Hokkien.
-Approximately 66% of those who speak a language other than English at home also speak English (i.e. they speak multiple languages).
-Approximately 5% speak only or primarily English at home.
+According to the 2021 Australian census, approximately 85.7% of the Taiwanese community speak Mandarin as their primary non-English language at home, whereas approximately 4.3% speak Hokkien and 0.9% Cantonese.
+Approximately 73.7% of those who speak a language other than English at home also speak English (i.e. they speak multiple languages).
+Approximately 7.5% speak only or primarily English at home.